-Justin Bieber Posts Inspirational Message About Fear, Anxiety And Love
+Justin Bieber Posts Inspirational Message About Fear, Anxiety, And Love

 In March, the Canadian-born singer opened up about his mental struggles and said that he needed to take a break from music to focus not only on himself but his marriage to Hailey Baldwin.

-Don’t stop fighting the battle has already won.. fight for what you love and who you love don’t let fear and anxiety win..god has not given us a spirit of fear but of power love and of a sound mind!
-I havent believed the truth about myself I haven’t believed I am loved I haven’t believed I am forgiven it’s a hard thing for me to wrap my head around.
-I hang my head in shame and I wallow in sadnes about the the people who have betrayed me.
-Jesus has given me freedom and the persuit of getting to know his character is never ending.
-Gods character never changes he is the same yesterday now and forever.
-He is always good!.
-I won’t be afraid to be vulnerable before him.. his power is made strong in our weakness.
-God isn’t afraid of your pain and your brokenness he actually welcomes it.
-Come to me all who are weary and burdened and I will give you rest! these are words from Jesus!
-There is hope and it’s in him.!!
-He loves and cares for you!
-For god so loved the world that he gave his only son so that whoever believes him wont die but have eternal life!
-You are that whoever and he accepts you as you are!!
-He loves and forgives you and welcomes you into his arms every time you mess He is a perfect and loving god who adores you!

 In February, Vogue reported that the pop star was suffering from depression.
-In that interveiw, Bieber said that it was hard for him to trust others and that he struggled with the idea that people were using him.
+In that interview, Bieber said that it was hard for him to trust others and that he struggled with the idea that people were using him.
 He even discussed how hard it was for him to trust himself at times because he had made mistakes in the past.
-Bieber, who was once known for urinating in fountains and other mischievous troublemaking has seemed to turn his life around for the better.
+Bieber, who was once known for urinating in fountains and other mischievous troublemaking, has seemed to turn his life around for the better.

-In 2017, the singer cancelled the remainder of his Purpose tour, and looked to the pastor of Hillsong Church, Carl Lentz, to help him through his struggles, PEOPLE reported.
+In 2017, the singer canceled the remainder of his “Purpose” tour and looked to the pastor of Hillsong Church, Carl Lentz, to help him through his struggles, People reported.
 The two have developed a close relationship since the pastor baptized the singer in 2014.
-Lentz told PEOPLE that Bieber had a deep faith and loved God — and his post on Thursday expressed that.
+Lentz told People that Bieber had a deep faith and loved God — and his post on Thursday expressed that.